fairfield-university-is510-fall2017/final-project-sky-team/README.md

-# final-project-sky-team
+# The Sky Team's Final Project: All About SFO
-final-project-sky-team created by GitHub Classroom
+### by Trang Vu & Anthony Iorio